-Adding a module for fluid bodies: In order to develop this module, it would take a moderate amount of development effort.
-Fluid bodies have parameters like acceleration and components of attraction according to a paper2 that one of our clients provided.
+- Adding a module for fluid bodies: In order to develop this module, it would take a moderate amount of development effort.
+Fluid bodies have parameters like acceleration and components of attraction according to a paper that one of our clients provided.
 Plus, since fluid bodies reach for each other when they pass each other, the shape of the model would change.
 This is different from previously implemented shape modules because the shapes themselves were always static and didn't change.
-However now, the shape would have to change during the simulation.

-Adding a module for generic shape: The implementation of a generic shape module would take a high amount of development because we would have to figure out a function that could render a shape with an arbitrary equation.
+However, now the shape would have to change during the simulation. - Adding a module for generic shape: The implementation of a generic shape module would take a high amount of development because we would need to figure out a function that could render a shape with an arbitrary equation.
 Shapes are rendered with ray tracing, where vectors are drawn from the virtual camera, through a view plane, and then either intersect with an object or don't intersect with any objects in the virtual world.
 There are specific intersection functions for each of the shapes that have been implemented.
 It would be a significant challenge to develop an intersection function that can be applied to any generic shape.

-Both of the approaches that we have considered for implementing fluid bodies have high compatibility with the existing structure of the Licht program and would be fairly easy for our users to utilize.
-However, the ultimate factor that led us to choose the approach to pursue was development effort; implementing generic shapes would be a much bigger challenge to implement than implementing another shape file for fluid bodies.
+Both approaches that we have considered for implementing fluid bodies have high compatibility with the existing structure of the Licht program and would be fairly easy for our users to utilize.
+However, the ultimate factor that led us to choose the approach to pursue was development effort; implementing generic shapes would be a much larger challenge than simply implementing another shape file for fluid bodies.

-Analysis of Possible Complex Shapes Implementations Possible solution Ease of Integration Ease of Use Development Effort Ranking Only Fluid Equilibrium Very High High Moderate 1 Generic Shapes High High High 2
+Analysis of Possible Complex Shapes Implementations Possible solution Ease of Integration Ease of Use Development Effort Ranking Only Fluid Equilibrium Very High High Moderate 1 Generic Shapes High High High 2 module for fluid equilibrium.
+Should we implement a module for fluid bodies successfully, we might be able to tackle a preliminary generic shape implementation.

-If we had more time in this iteration of the project, we may have decided to pursue this solution.
-However, we have a limited amount of time and it would be more feasible to commit to adding a module for fluid equilibrium.
-Perhaps if we are able to implement a module for fluid bodies successfully, we would be able to tackle a preliminary generic shape implementation.
+If more time was available for this iteration of the project, we may have decided to pursue this solution.
+However, we have a limited amount of time and it is more feasible to commit to adding a c.
+GPU Implementation

 We would pursue this solution after we are able to successfully implement triaxial ellipsoids.
-We would test our choice by creating a new module for fluid bodies and then have our clients try to use it by tweaking the parameters in the existing user input file.
-Then, we would get their feedback on whether or not our module executed what they were looking for in fluid bodies.
+We would test our choice by creating a new module for fluid bodies and then have our clients test it by tweaking the parameters in the existing user input file.
+This feedback would clarify whether or not our module executed what they were looking for in fluid bodies.